Eddy Arnold: Later years and death

 In 1996, RCA issued an album of Arnold's main successes since 1944 as part of its 'Essential' series.
 Arnold, then 78 years old, retired from active singing, though he still performed occasionally.
 On May 16, 1998, the day after his 80th birthday, he announced his final retirement during a concert at the Hotel Orleans in Las Vegas.
 That same year, the National Academy of Recording Arts and Sciences inducted the recording of "Make The World Go Away" into the Grammy Hall of Fame.
 In 2000, he was awarded the National Medal of Arts.
 In 2005, Arnold received a Lifetime Achievement Award from the Recording Academy, and later that year, released a final album for RCA titled After All These Years.

 Arnold died from natural causes on May 8, 2008, in a care facility in Nashville, at age 89.
-His wife of 66 years, Sally Gayhart Arnold, had preceded him in death by two months.
-They are survived by two children (Richard E. Arnold, Jr., and JoAnn Arnold Pollard), two grandchildren (K. Michelle Pollard and R. Shannon Pollard, Jr.), and four great-grandchildren (Katie E. Pollard, Jack Pollard, Rowan Pollard, and Ben Johns).

 On May 31, 2008, RCA released "To Life" as a single from the album After All These Years.
 It debuted at number 49 on the Hot Country Songs charts, Arnold's first entry in 25 years and the recording by the oldest person to chart in Billboard magazine.
 It set the record for the longest span between a first chart single and a last: 62 years and 11 months ("Each Minute Seems Like a Million Years" debuted on June 30, 1945), and extended Arnold's career chart history to seven decades.